Introduction to Simple Diet hacks for weight loss

 Be Prepared: Create the Perfect Keto Environment

 The best resolutions and intentions won’t help you if you can’t implement them in your everyday life.
 A more recent model from health psychology called the complicated “Health Action Process Approach Model” (or HAPA model for short (Schwarzer, 1992)) describes exactly this phenomenon: People can have the best intentions and still not behave accordingly.
 We all know examples of this all too well: We intend to go jogging more often and somewhere along the way “more often” becomes “never”.
 Just like we intend to read more and watch less television.
-But after the long working day, the couch and the television call us so loud that we can’t resist.
+But after the long working day, workout session, the couch and the television call us so loud that we can’t resist.

 But on which factors, if it is not only the intention, are the actions of the people dependent?
 Here it could be shown again and again that especially those people who make precise plans for their behavior are most likely to put their good intentions into action.
 So planning seems to be a crucial component.
 What exactly does that mean for you now?
 Formulate your goal!
 In the case of your keto diet, you decide to give up carbohydrates and consume a lot of healthy fats.